The sphinx pose in yoga offers a wide variety of benefits, especially in our current culture of sitting for prolonged periods of time.

 Breath work calms the sympathetic nervous system, important for retraining the brain to rewire the pain response.
 Dampening the fight or flight response also helps with overactive bladder syndrome and urinary urgency.

-This pose is not for you if you:
+This pose should be modified for you if you:

-- are in the second or third trimester of pregnancy (a small sphinx at the wall might feel nice though!)
+- are in the second or third trimester of pregnancy (modify to a small sphinx at the wall)

 Precautions that you can work with your physical therapist with are: